chelenek/Code-for-PNAS-Wan-et-al.-2023/README.md

 # Code-for-PNAS-Wan-et-al.-2023
-Code for the paper "Mechanisms and Countermeasures of Mammalian Drug Resistance Acquired During Long-Term Evolution" PNAS, 2023, Wan et al.
+Code for the paper "Adaptive DNA amplification of synthetic gene circuit opens new way to overcome cancer chemoresistance" PNAS, 2023, Wan et al.

-This repository contains the codes utilized in the manuscript "Mechanisms and Countermeasures of Mammalian Drug Resistance Acquired During Long-Term Evolution".
+This repository contains the codes utilized in the manuscript "Adaptive DNA amplification of synthetic gene circuit opens new way to overcome cancer chemoresistance".
 All MATLAB codes were run using R2022a, and all Dizzy codes were run using Java 8.0.361

 File descriptions: